The number of solutions for random regular NAE-SAT: Introduction

 \subsection{Statistical physics predictions}

-According to the statistical physics heuristic, the random regular \textsc{nae-sat} model has a single level of replica symmetry breaking (\textsc{1rsb}).
-We refer the reader to \cite[Ch.~19]{MR2518205} for an expository account.
-We now summarize some of the key phenomena that are predicted from the \textsc{1rsb} framework \cite{zdeborova2007phase,MR2317690,1742-5468-2008-04-P04004}.
-While part of the following discussion remains conjectural, much of it is rigorously established by the present paper.
-For this discussion we focus on the leading exponential terms and ignore $\exp\{o(n)\}$ corrections.
+According to the heuristic analysis by statistical physics methods, the random regular \textsc{nae-sat} model has a single level of replica symmetry breaking (\textsc{1rsb}).
+We summarize here some of the key phenomena that are predicted from the \textsc{1rsb} framework \cite{zdeborova2007phase, MR2317690, 1742-5468-2008-04-P04004}, referring the reader to \cite[Ch.~19]{MR2518205} for a full expository account.
+While much of the following description remains conjectural, the implications at the free energy level are rigorously established by the present paper.
+Throughout the following we write $\doteq$ to indicate equality up to subexponential factors ($\exp\{o(n)\}$).